Design and Performance Simulation of the Electromagnetic Calorimeter at EicC: Simulation Results and Detector Design Optimization

 \subsection{Position Reconstruction and Resolution}

-The hit position in the ECAL is reconstructed using the logarithmic energy-weighted average method~\cite{bib:ecal:position}, and also considers the positions of modules with energy deposition requirement.
-The reconstructed position is calculated as:
+The hit position in the ECAL is reconstructed using a logarithmic energy-weighted centroid method~\cite{bib:ecal:position}, where the deposited energy (or NPE) in each module is used as the weight.
+Only modules above a certain energy threshold are included in the calculation.
+The reconstructed position is given by:

 where $x_i$ ($y_i$) is the central coordinate of $i$-th module in the $x$ ($y$) direction, $w_i$ is the logarithmic weight factor, $E_i$ and $E_{total}$ is the energy deposit of single module and the sum of all modules, $W_0$ is a constant related to energy and shower shape and used as a threshold to discard the blocks with energy deposition below $E_{total}\cdot e^{-W_0}$.